Completing the Certificate of Records Destruction

 - Complete the certificate of records destruction.
-Be sure to include all the required information, and complete the signature area at line # 7 (form should be signed by the department or unit head, or by authorized delegate).
-Archives will complete other signature lines.
+Be sure to include all the required information, print the form, and complete the signature area at line # 7 (form should be signed by the department or unit head, or by authorized delegate).
+The Head of Archives will complete other signature lines.

 - Once the form has been received and reviewed, you will be notified that destruction is authorized.
 Do not destroy records until that time.
 You will be asked to verify the destruction.

 - The original completed form will be sent by the Archivist to the state Records Management office as required.
-The VMI Archives retains a copy.
+The VMI Archives retains a copy for 3 years.

 - If you plan to transfer the records to Archives to take advantage of our bulk shredding services, please follow these instructions